 Suitable candidates for the programme will be referred to it by their Disability Employment Advisor or via their welfare to work provider.

-The course is currently being run at RNIB's college in Loughborough, and in some of our regional centres.
-If you would like further information, please see the contact details below for RNIB College, or ring our Helpline on 0303 123 9999 to find out if the course is being run in a regional centre near you.
+The course is currently being run in some of our regional centres.
+If you would like further information, please email email@example.com, or ring our Helpline on 0303 123 9999 to find out if the course is being run in a regional centre near you.

 Find IT training in your area

 Do you want to learn computer skills?
 RNIB have developed a UK-wide database of learning providers - colleges, libraries, local societies, community-based organisations, etc. - that can offer training courses and skill development in IT and access technology for blind and partially sighted people.